 Thank you for that generous introduction.
-It is a pleasure to be here today, especially to join all of you who are here to participate in the South Dakota Chamber of Commerce’s annual Economic Outlook Seminar.
-I have to admit that the bulk of my remarks will be somewhat out of step with the theme of the Economic Outlook Seminar, as I provide a look back at Federal Reserve decision-making over the past few years.
-However, if you bear with me for the next half hour, you will hear my views on how I think the Federal Open Market Committee—the FOMC—can work to reduce the level of uncertainty surrounding future monetary policymaking.
+It’s a huge pleasure to be back in Winnipeg.
+I’ve been gone a long time.
+How long?
+After living here for 13 years, I moved back to the States right after the Winnipeg Jets won their last AVCO Cup as champions of the World Hockey Association—that is, 1979.
+Consequently, my words today will be those of an American policymaker speaking on American policy issues.
+More specifically, I’ll provide a look back at Federal Reserve decision-making over the past few years.
+However, I’ll close with my views on how I think that the Federal Open Market Committee—the FOMC—can work to reduce the level of uncertainty surrounding future monetary policymaking.
 As always, any views I express here today are my own, and not necessarily those of others in the Federal Reserve System, including my colleagues on the Federal Open Market Committee.

 Some FOMC Basics